-One typical scenario is they want to make a poster or picture where the camera can see something the eye can't.
+Using the CFI and CFP, you you can make a poster or picture where the camera can see something the eye can't.

-The camera phone has a silicon sensor that can see more wavelengths, in the ultraviolet (UV) and infrared (IR), but all stock color cameras also have an IR Cut Filter (ICF) that blocks those UV and IR frequencies.
+For UV and IR photography, the camera phone has a silicon sensor that can see more wavelengths, in the ultraviolet (UV) and infrared (IR), but all stock color cameras also have an IR Cut Filter (ICF) that blocks those UV and IR frequencies.
 The reason manufacturers put in an ICF is that most people want the camera picture to look like what they are seeing with their eyes.
 You wouldn't be very happy if you took a picture of your mom outside in sunlight, but the resulting picture colors were horribly wrong.

 Here is an example.
 First a camera picture with the ICF.

 Next, here is a picture with no ICF where the camera sees UV, Visible and IR light at the same time.

 So you can see that an ICF is necessary for a normal camera sensor to take a color correct picture.
 Some objects might look correct but many will not because different objects have different IR and UV absorption and reflectivity.
 The resulting picture is also related to the illumination spectra so an outdoor sunlight picture where there is UV, Visible and IR light will look different than inside in a room with no windows and lit with fluorescent lights where there is almost only visible light.
 In a fluorescent lit room, a camera with no ICF will take mostly color correct pictures.
 Fluorescent lights emit almost only visible light while incandescent (hot bulbs with filaments) emit visible and infrared.
 BTW, that is also why fluorescent light bulbs are more energy efficient than incandescent bulbs.